WeileiZeng/quantum-circuit/README.md

 Cirq (google's open-source project for quantum computer simulators) hasnot implemented noise channel yet.
 It is planned to add noise in a similar fashion.
 Hence, our program is a helpful source.
 Meanwhile, this program is adaptable to other noise channels.

+We compare several open-source quantum computer simulators in the sapect of QECC [here](QuantumDeviceSimulators.md)

 ## package used:
  * c++: Eigen  -linear algebra